Bicycle theft in Germany

 According to data from the insurance company Wertgarantie, most bicycles are stolen in the spring (April, May and June).
 The police’s crime statistics show where bicycles are stolen particularly frequently, namely where there are especially many parked.
 These places mainly include train stations, schools, shopping centers and swimming pools.
 Due to the dozens of parked bicycles, it is usually not noticed when a person “tampers” with a bicycle lock for several minutes.

 A particularly popular target for bicycle thieves are train stations in the suburbs of large cities or in the provinces.
 The background is that at these stations, mainly commuters, park their bikes.
 As a result, the bicycles are not supervised from morning until afternoon – an ideal environment to pick a lock in peace and quiet and unobserved.
-Even more so with a free choice of usually over 200 wheels.
+Even more so with a free choice from over 200 wheels for the most part.

 Bicycle theft detection rate